Almanac moonrise-moonset times can make you a better hunter. The Hunting Heritage...

 Partnership at work

 The Hunting & Fishing Almanac is made possible through just such collaboration.
 With the help of NWTF, Alabama Farmers Cooperative, and H. T. Hackney Co., we are pleased to be able to provide this ready-reference guide to hunting and fishing to retailers to give to their customers free.
 This partnership results in getting the Almanac in the hands of rank and file hunters and fishermen through hundreds of stores at the local level.
-Classifieds For Hunters and Great Days Outdoors have greatly expanded the reach of the Almanac by making it available electronically.
+Great Days Outdoors has greatly expanded the reach of the Almanac through email distribution.